Documented to be almost always right 99.8% of the time.

 But I don't think that's what his acolytes hear.

-Trump's, we're gonna make America great again.
+So Pedoritz reacting, Trump's out, we're going to make America great again.

-We're gonna make it great.
+We're going to make it great.

 I don't like it.